akigogikar/FeedFlipNets/README.md

 resolved configuration, including the offline flag, to the pipeline.
 When `FEEDFLIP_DATA_OFFLINE=1` (default) no network calls are attempted; fixtures are generated locally via the cache manifest.

+### Training & evaluation controls

+The upgraded trainer is modality-aware and automatically selects sensible defaults for each dataset type.
+You can override the behaviour from the CLI:

+- `--loss {auto,mse,mae,huber,ce,bce}` selects the loss function (auto uses the dataset task type).
+- `--metrics default` or a comma-separated list (e.g. `accuracy,macro_f1`) drives the per-split evaluation.
+- `--feedback {flip,dfa,structured,backprop,ternary_dfa}` swaps feedback
+  strategies while keeping the legacy names available.
+- `--ternary {off,per_step,per_epoch}` and `--ternary-threshold` control the quantisation schedule.
+- `--eval-every` and `--early-stopping-patience` enable validation-driven early stopping and periodic evaluation.

+Each run prints a concise startup summary with dataset, inferred dimensions, loss/metric selections, feedback strategy, ternary mode, and parameter count.

 ### Datasets & offline fixtures